Introverts In Ministry: Finding Your Leadership Style

 Coaching As An Introvert

 As a coach, introverts often find themselves leading others more effectively through one-on-one interactions.
-In these intimate settings, you connect better with those you are coaching by fully understanding their unique motives and offering them personalised guidance tailored to their individual journeys—coaching sessions specifically designed in smaller, more personal settings.
+In these intimate settings, you connect better with those you are coaching by fully understanding their unique motives and offering them personalised guidance tailored to their individual journeys.
+Proverbs 20:5 reminds us, "The purposes of a person's heart are deep waters, but one who has insight draws them out."
+Coaching sessions specifically designed in smaller, more personal settings allow you to work productively while simultaneously creating a nurturing atmosphere that meets your needs without alienating the very people you’re called to serve and support.

 Traits Of An Introverted Leader